-Barry Coppinger as the elected PCC for Cleveland is legally a ‘Corporation Sole’.
-He is responsible for the totality of policing in Cleveland, as well as a range of community safety activity and services for over 550,000 residents across the Cleveland areas of Hartlepool, Middlesbrough, Redcar & Cleveland and Stockton.
+Acting Police and Crime Commissioner Lisa Oldroyd is legally a ‘Corporation Sole’.
+She is responsible for the totality of policing in Cleveland, as well as a range of community safety activity and services for over 550,000 residents across the Cleveland areas of Hartlepool, Middlesbrough, Redcar and Cleveland and Stockton.

-This includes a revenue budget of £133m, around 90% of which is invested directly into policing.
-In addition, he supports over 70 areas of collaboration locally, regionally and nationally - ranging from a shared dog unit to a national air support service, and other aspects of the National Strategic Policing Requirement.
+This includes a revenue budget of £155m, around 90% of which is invested directly into policing.
+In addition, she supports over 70 areas of collaboration locally, regionally and nationally, including a national air support service and other aspects of the National Strategic Policing Requirement.

-Since his election in 2012, the PCC has remained committed to ensuring his office provides effective and efficient services for residents.
-His overall office budget of £850k is 0.6% of the overall budget and is £350k - or 25% - less than the Police Authority he replaced, despite taking on developing a much greater range of responsibilities.
+Since the creation of the office in 2012, the PCC has remained committed to ensuring the office provides effective and efficient services for residents.
+The overall office budget of £900k is 0.6% of the overall policing budget.

-This has included drawing up and implementing a 53-point Police & Crime Plan, developed in consultation with Cleveland Police, local agencies, and many residents and community groups.
-This is structured over five key areas on which the PCC was elected and re-elected:
+Work has included drawing up and implementing a Police & Crime Plan, developed in consultation with Cleveland Police, local agencies, and residents and community groups.
+The plan is structured over five key areas on which the PCC was elected and re-elected:

 - Investing in our Police

 - A Better Deal for Victims and Witnesses

 - Working Together to Make Cleveland Safer

 - Securing the Future of our Communities